prayagsinojia-ops/Customer-Data-Analysis-/README.md

 Includes:

-Payment Method Analysis
+-Payment Method Analysis

-Seasonal Sales Trends

-Location-wise Revenue
+-Location-wise Revenue

-Category-wise Performance
+-Category-wise Performance

 The dashboards are fully interactive and designed for business decision-making.